Meghan Markle & Prince Harry Host Daniel Martin At Frogmore Cottage

 “I’m coming for you London!”

-An insider said that Martin was coming to town to work on her makeup for after she has the baby, leading some people to theorize that it was crunch time.
+An insider said that Martin was coming to town to work on Meghan’s makeup after she has the baby, leading some people to theorize that it was crunch time.

 “Meghan wants to share her first baby picture on Instagram so will want Daniel to help with that.”

-Another recent story suggested that Duchess Meghan won’t be having the baby at the St. Mary’s Hospital Lindo Wing, and that she doesn’t intend to pause outside the hospital entrance with Prince Harry and the new baby the way Princess Diana and Kate Middleton did after delivering their babies, and so perhaps she was seeking the makeup artist’s help with her post-baby styling.
+Another recent story suggested that Duchess Meghan won’t be having the baby at the St. Mary’s Hospital’s Lindo Wing and that she doesn’t intend to pause outside the hospital entrance with Prince Harry and the new baby the way Princess Diana and Kate Middleton did after delivering their babies.
+So, perhaps she was seeking the makeup artist’s help with her post-baby styling.

-Daniel Martin has shared hints in the past that he was at parties with the Duchess of Sussex by posting photos of the display of decorated sugar cookies from Markle’s New York baby shower, says The Inquisitr.
+Daniel Martin has shared hints in the past that he was at parties with the Duchess of Sussex by posting photos of the display of decorated sugar cookies from Markle’s New York baby shower, as reported by The Inquisitr.
 Though Martin didn’t specify that he was with Duchess Meghan, he tagged photos with phrases like “baby love” and referred to the celebration.

-Martin also included a photo of himself exiting the Mark Hotel in a T-shirt which read: “thank you for being a friend.”
+Martin also included a photo of himself exiting the Mark Hotel in a T-shirt which read, “thank you for being a friend.”